-A maximum of 50 postgraduate or advanced law students, young academics, and professionals with experience in international criminal law, humanitarian law and human rights law will be admitted to attend the Salzburg Law School.
+Around 50 postgraduate or advanced law students, young academics, and professionals with experience in international criminal law, humanitarian law and human rights law will be admitted to attend the Salzburg Law School.
 Non-jurists may be accepted to participate in case they have sufficient academic or practical experience.
 In the last years participants have originated from more than 90 nations of all regions of the world.

 The Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law was established with the support of the University of Salzburg, the Law Faculty of the University of Salzburg and the European Law Students’ Association (ELSA) under the academic coordination of Professor Dr. Otto Triffterer.
 It is being continued by the University of Salzburg and its Law Faculty under the direction of Dr. Astrid Reisinger Coracini.

 Prof. Triffterer has been a distinguished expert of criminal law, in particular, international criminal law for more than fifty years.
-He is former Dean of the Law Faculty of the University of Salzburg, editor of the Commentary of the Rome Statute of the International Criminal Court: Observers’ Notes, Article by Article (Baden-Baden, Nomos 1999; Second Edition 2008; Third Edition forthcoming 2015), as well as author of numerous other relevant books and articles.
+He is former Dean of the Law Faculty of the University of Salzburg, editor of the Commentary of the Rome Statute of the International Criminal Court: Observers’ Notes, Article by Article (Baden-Baden, Nomos 1999; Second Edition 2008; Third Edition 2016), as well as author of numerous other relevant books and articles.

 Dr. Reisinger Coracini is a researcher and lecturer in public international law, with a focus on international criminal law, the laws of war, and the use of force.
 She has been involved in the Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law since 2001.